hjwylde/werewolf-slack/README.md

     the village has yet to lay eyes on the merciless Werewolf.

 Each night Werewolves attack the village and devour the innocent.
-For centuries no one knew how to fight this scourge, however recently a theory has taken ahold
+For centuries no-one knew how to fight this scourge, however recently a theory has taken ahold that
-    that mayhaps the Werewolves walk among the Villagers themselves...
+    mayhaps the Werewolves walk among the Villagers themselves...

 Objective of the Game:
 For the Loners: complete their own objective.